tholman/dom-animator/readme.md

 </script>
 ```

 The above animation, exists on a single line.
 If you want multiple levels, you can pass in a list of strings to the frame.
-Or include your own carriage returns (`/n`'s)
+Or include your own carriage returns (`\n`'s)

 ```js
 <script>